-Prerequisite: R CUL/CUL III
+Prerequisite: A minimum grade of 'C' in R CUL/CUL III

 Introduction to foodservice management with emphasis on human relations and employee development.
-Includes operational planning and coordination, problemsolving and decision-making, and personnel management.
+Includes operational planning and coordination, problem-solving and decision-making, and personnel management.
 Students will be expected to meet high standards of professionalism and work habits.

-CUL 220 Catering and Event Planning (3)
+Catering and Event Planning CUL 220 (3)

-Prerequisite: R CUL/CUL III and R CUL/CUL 130
+Prerequisite: A minimum grade of 'C' in R CUL/CUL III and R CUL/CUL I30